ConsumerLab.com: Personnel

 William Obermeyer helped found ConsumerLab.com and served as V.P. for Research until 2012.
-Obermeyer worked as a Natural Products Chemist testing dietary supplements within the Center for Drug Evaluation and Research (CDER), part of the United States Food and Drug Administration (FDA) for nine years prior to joining ConsumerLab.com in 1999.
+Obermeyer worked as a Natural Products Chemist testing dietary supplements within the Center for Drug Evaluation and Research (CDER), part of FDA, for nine years prior to joining ConsumerLab.com in 1999.
 As of 2007, Obermeyer worked as an advisor to the company.

-The current V.P. for research is Mark L. Anderson, a pharmacologist/toxicologist who was previously Director of Research and Development at Triarco Industries.
+The current V.P. for research is Mark L. Anderson, a pharmacologist/toxicologist who was previously Director of Research and Development at Triarco Industries, a manufacturer of ingredients for the food, beverage, and dietary supplement/nutraceutical industries.

 Products and services

-ConsumerLab.com reports that its main revenue are from online subscriptions.
+ConsumerLab.com reports that its main revenue is from online subscriptions.
 Other revenue-generating products include books, survey reports and the sale of licenses to publish its proprietary information.
-Tests are not conducted by ConsumerLab.com but are contracted to independent laboratories.
+Tests are not conducted by ConsumerLab.com, but are contracted to independent laboratories.
 A 2000 New York Times article reports one of the laboratories is Alpha Chemical and Biomedical Laboratories in Petaluma, CA.

-Products to be tested are purchased directly from retail stores, online retailers, catalogs, or multi-level marketing companies.
+Products to be tested are purchased directly from retail stores, online retailers, mail-order catalogs, or multi-level marketing companies.
 Products are not accepted from manufacturers, and are retested every few years.
-A 2004 JMLA review noted that "approximately half of the [laboratory test results] reports indicate the date the review was posted".
+A 2004 Journal of the Medical Library Association review noted that "approximately half of the [laboratory test results] reports indicate the date the review was posted".
 For a fee, ConsumerLab.com offers a voluntary certification program.
 Products that pass the certification can use the "CL Seal of Approval" for which there is a licensing fee.
 Vendors of brand name products named in its reports can, for an advertising fee, be listed in a "Where to Buy" section which is clearly marked as advertising.